 Related: Headings style documentation

 When including images, always fill in the associated title and ALT description fields with text that is both relevant and related to the content where the image is displayed.
+Ensure that all images are fast-loading as well.

 - Add ALT text to all images above the fold (up to 100 characters)